The past is a foreign country.

 Grounds for Review explores the role of the garden festival in modern urban planning and design.
 More than mere temporary horticultural expositions, garden festivals have significance as planing stratagems, reclamation projects, public art venues, and precursors of new urban parks.
 Typically exceeding 50 hectares, they stimulate development and steer set design through a unique merger of domestic garden culture with a large-scale urban project.
 Nevertheless, their impact on the urban landscape has been understated or overlooked, especially by the American design community.
 This is the first comprehensive book on the subject.

 A.C.
 Theokas has long been lured by the history of science.
 Through it we learn about great men and women who thought freely and, in doing so, went against convention.
 There is often great drama in this with remarkable real-life stories such as that of John Goodricke.
 Theokas believes a more personalized understanding of the experiences of those who have come before us is obtained through historical fiction.
 If it is true that travel broadens the mind, then what are we to make of the notion that the past itself is a foreign country?
 How might we journey there?
 Museums or theme parks come to mind, but the more the past is appreciated for its own sake, the less real or relevant these become.
 It is literature that offers the more immersive experience.
 Theokas holds a doctorate in astronomy from The Victoria University of Manchester and studied urban design at Harvard University.
 In addition to residing in England for many years he has lived in the West Indies and West Africa.
 He has lectured in astronomy at Villanova University and Harvard College, has published numerous papers in professional journals and a non-fiction work by Liverpool University Press.
-Other historically themed titles on Lowell, Massachusetts and the island of Martha’s Vineyard are soon to be published by Fonthill Media.
-Goodricke’s Time is his first novel.
+Another historically themed title about the island of Martha’s Vineyard will be available in late spring 2023.
+Currently, he is working on a second historical novel, Chrysanthe’s Comet.